je-nunez/subsegment-tcp-speeds-l7/README.md

                         backend which resolves client A's initial request.
 This script simply echoes back the initial request, so it sends back A's standard-input back to A (and time-delay stats).

+# Practical use:

+Besides manual invocation, a utility like this can be integrated under a monitoring and graphing system to receive the annotations of each proxy (processing hop) through a path of proxies A<->B<->C...<->Z, so it can graph and alert when the annotations of the delays on each subsegment are out of the SLA parameters (for that subsegment).

+The difference between a utility like this and `traceroute`, is that `traceroute` operates usually at the kernel level when the kernel answers with an `ICMP TTL exceeded` (except when the random port `traceroute` uses is open, in which case the packet does passes to user-land), and this utility works in user-mode only, so it is easier for it to suffer from, and reflect, high CPU load in its host, than something at the kernel-level.
+Secondly, a utility like this can annotate in the processed data more variables along the path it visits, like many of the `SNMP MIB` variables (e.g., CPU load in the last 1, 5, and 15 minutes, etc).
+Finally, in open networks between different companies, `traceroute` doesn't need to traverse, in general, a pre-established set of hops A, B, C, ..., Z, unless the `IP loose-source-routing` option is set in the request (and honored by intermediate routers between those companies), which `IP loose-source-routing` option also complicates the `TTL-expire` adjustment by `traceroute`, e.g., in the case of dynamic, or self-organizing, networks.